Mastering Python Generators - A Comprehensive Guide with Examples

 This generator function behaves like the built-in

-function but uses a generator to produce values on-the-fly.Step-by-Step Explanation:
+rangefunction but uses a generator to produce values on-the-fly.Step-by-Step Explanation:

 - The

-parameters. - Inside the function, a
+mera_range(start, end)function is defined with thedefkeyword, takingstartandendparameters. - Inside the function, a

-function. - For each iteration, the current value
+forloop iterates fromstarttoend-1using the built-inrangefunction. - For each iteration, the current value

-is yielded using theyield
+iis yielded using theyieldkeyword.

 To use this generator function, you can create a generator object and iterate over it: